sylvainpolletvillard/microjs/README.md

 # Microjs

 Microjs is inspired by the many libraries that demonstrate jQuery is no longer necessary.
+Right now, this means targeting IE9+.

 Microjs is the primary/sole javascript library behind our [Thinkful](https://thinkful.me) and [Shopful](https://shopful.me) projects.

 ## AJAX